Updated: Jan 23, 2019

 And the list will be endless!

-As you can see the list can go on and on and this is only a short few reasons why someone moves their horse from a barn.
-I wanted to write down these reasons because I want you to start to understand that you can do everything right and you still will have people leave for reasons that will once in a while shock you.
+As you can see the list can go on and on and this is only a few reasons why someone moves their horse from one place to another.
+I want you to start to understand that you can do everything right and you still will have people leave for reasons that will once in a while shock you.
 Many times it will have nothing to do with you and the care you give.
-You need to remember that the grass looks greener on the other side and sometimes a boarder will leave to realize that the new place that they are at has its own issues and they might even be worse problems.
+You need to remember that the grass always looks greener on the other side and sometimes a boarder will leave to realize that the new place that they are at has its own issues and they might even be worse problems.